Domestic Helper Insurance

 The procedures you need to follow will depend on the seriousness of the injury.
 If your helper’s absence from normal work does not exceed 7 days and the injury does not lead to permanent incapacity, your helper will not need to undergo medical clearance.
 The compensation owed to your helper is determined under the Employees’ Compensation Ordinance.

-As an example, if your domestic helper trips and injures their ankle, and is hospitalised for two days before resuming work, they will not need to undergo medical clearance (though the incident must be reported).
+As an example, if your domestic helper trips and injures their ankle, and is hospitalised for 2 days before resuming work, they will not need to undergo medical clearance (though the incident must be reported).

 However, if the injury is serious and your helper misses more than 7 days of work as a result, the doctor might advise that they go for medical clearance.
 Medical clearance procedures determine the percentage of earnings ability that injured helpers have lost, with their compensation determined accordingly.
 For more details, you can refer to the various resources provided by the Labour Department.